Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 In this fatwa:

-2- However, there is no authentic evidence that doing that has a special merit during the month Rajab.
+- However, there is no authentic evidence that wearing silver rings gets one closer to Allah during the month Rajab.

 In his response to the question, Sheikh Muhammad Saleh Al-Munajjid, the prominent Saudi Islamic lecturer and author, stated,

 It is permissible for both men and women to wear silver rings.
-Al-Bukhari and Muslim narrated that Anas ibn Malik (may Allah be pleased with him) said, “When the Prophet (peace and blessings be upon him) sent a letter or wanted to send a letter (to the non-Arab rulers), it was said to him, ‘They will not read any letter unless it has a seal on it’.
+Al-Bukhari and Muslim narrated that Anas ibn Malik said, “When the Prophet (peace be upon him) sent a letter or wanted to send a letter (to the non-Arab rulers), it was said to him, ‘They will not read any letter unless it has a seal on it’.
 So he had a silver ring made and engraved on it Muhammad Rasul Allah (Muhammad Allah’s Messenger).
 It is as if I can see its brightness on his hand.”

 An-Nawawi (may Allah have mercy on him) said in al-Majmu`: